yuneta/ymake-skeleton/README.rst

 C Project
 =========

-Name: yclone-project
+Name: ymake-skeleton

 Description
 ===========

-Clone a Yuneta project
+Make a new skeleton from a yuno

 License
 -------